Haelle/calibre_web_ansible/README.md

 ### Mandatory variables

-1. `calibre_web.domain`: domain on which create the Nginx conf (URL would be _default_library.example.com_
+1. `calibre_web.fqdn`: fully qualified domain name on which create the Nginx conf
-2. `certbot_admin_email`: the email to register the domain name certificate for Certbot
+1. `certbot_email`: the email to register the domain name certificate for Certbot

 ### Optional variables